-wogma rating: Even the keen, wait for it to come on TV/online (?) - covers the rugged, arid terrain beautifully though!
+wogma rating: Add to that never-watched 'To Watch' list (?) - covers the rugged, arid terrain beautifully though!

 So much action that it makes you go numb, even though it is slick, choreographed and shot very well.
 Anyway, a story of great bravery in times of war, glamourising killing by taking lives in style, seems overdone.Read more